top of page

 Sage (Salvia officinalis)

-Wonderful, woody, aromatic, with deep flowers that will attract bees with longer tongues that can reach inside the blooms.
+A wonderful, woody, aromatic plant, with deep flowers that will attract bees with longer tongues.

 Cistus.jpg